dongminlee94/k8s-docs-assistant-rag/README.md

 Given the vast amount of documentation, using RAG offers several benefits to make navigating and understanding these documents more efficient:

-- **Up-to-date Information**: Kumi provides highly accurate and reliable responses by relying on the latest Kubernetes document data.
+- **Up-to-date Information**: Kumi provides highly accurate and reliable responses using the latest Kubernetes document data.
 - **Efficiency**: Kumi significantly reduces the time required to find relevant information, offering quick and precise responses to your queries.
 - **Scalability**: Kumi enhances access to a broad range of Kubernetes documentation, supporting a deeper technical understanding.